AaltoSciComp/linux-shell/content/pipelines-grep.rst

  - make a pipe that counts number of files/directories (including dot files) in your directory
  - grep directories out of ``ls -l``
- - grep all but blank lines in triton:/etc/bashrc
+ - grep all but blank lines of the 'man cut | grep ...'

-   - expand the previous one to filter out commented lines also (line starts with #).
-Note that lines may have spaces before # mark.
+ - Using pipes and commands echo/tr/uniq, find doubled words out of ``My Do Do list: Find a a Doubled Word``.

- - count unique logged in users on triton.
+ - If you are on a multiuser system, count unique logged in users.
    Tip: ``w`` or ``users`` gives you a list of all currently login users, many of them have several sessions open.
+Commands to discover: cut / sort / wc
- - (*) Play with the commands grep, cut: find at least two ways to extract IP addresses only out of /etc/hosts.
+ - (*) Play with the commands grep, cut: find at least two ways to extract IP addresses out of /etc/hosts.
 Tip: *grep* has *-o* option, thus one can build a regular expression that will grab exactly what you need.
- - (*) Using pipes and commands echo/tr/uniq, find doubled words out of ``My Do Do list: Find a a Doubled Word``.
-Any easier way to do it?